 Credit Amount and Limits

-- The credit certificate will be issued by MDH in the amount of $1000 for each student whom the Physician, Physician Assistant, Advanced Practice Registered Nurse, or Licensed Practical Nurse acted as a preceptor without compensation and meets all other qualifying criteria.
+Tax credit certificates will be issued by MDH in the amount of $1,000 for each rotation for which a Physician, Physician Assistant, Advanced Practice Registered Nurse, or Licensed Practical Nurse acted as a preceptor without compensation and meets all other qualifying criteria.

 Frequently Asked Questions

-Download a copy of the PDF of the FAQ document here
+Download a copy of the FAQ document here.

-If you would like to sign up for our Workforce Listserv to receive updates about the Preceptor Tax Credit Program click here
+If you would like to sign up for our Workforce Listserv to receive updates about the Preceptor Tax Credit Programs click here.